vonsim/vonsim/packages/assembler/README.md

 # `@vonsim/assembler`

 This package contains the assembler: a tool that converts a program written in plain text to a list of instructions that can be executed by the simulator.
+You can read more about the assembly language [here](https://vonsim.github.io/docs/cpu/assembly/).

 ## Usage